LubinKerhuel/hugo/content/post/pitot-build/index.md

 ﻿---
-title: 'Air-speed sensor for plane, drone or UAVs.'
+title: Air-speed sensor for plane, drone or UAVs.'
-subtitle: 'Mechanic, electronic and calibration for a miniature Pitot-Darcy-Prandtl air speed sensor'
+subtitle: 'Mechanic, electronic, test of a miniature Pitot-Darcy-Prandtl air speed sensor embedded in an RC plane'
-summary: Build a miniature pitot-tube with two tubes, one differential pressure sensor and one analog to digital converter integrating the signal conditioning.
-Calibrate air-speed measurement with a GPS ground speed reference.
+summary: Build a miniature pitot-tube with simple tubes, a differential pressure sensor and an analog to digital converter.
+Calibrate air-speed measurement embedded in an RC plane with a GPS ground speed reference.
+E the wind constant component from the GPS and pitot output.
 authors:
 - Lubin
 tags: ["Pitot","sensor","air-speed"]